couchbaselabs/agent-catalog/docs/story.md

-# Why Rosetta?
+# Why Agent Catalog?

-Rosetta is an open-source Python package that provides a foundation for building agents using metrics-driven development.
+Agent Catalog is an open-source Python package that provides a foundation for building agents using metrics-driven development.
 It is not just a tool/prompt catalog, but a framework that integrates with agent applications in two main
 areas: i) tool / prompt serving and ii) auditing.
-The purpose of this document is to provide a story of how Rosetta helps your agent development.
+The purpose of this document is to provide a story of how Agent Catalog helps your agent development.

 ## Building Agent v0.0.1